Parting is Such Sweet Terror: How to Eliminate the Fear of Firing

 Much of my practice involves advising businesses on how to part ways with troublesome employees.
 Usually, no matter how egregious the employee's conduct has been, the client is terrified that somehow she will screw up the termination process and gift wrap a lawsuit for the employee.

-There is good reason to be fearful - EEOC investigations are easy for employees to initiate and employment lawsuits can quickly drain precious resources.
-In Tennessee, the "employment at-will" doctrine - i.e., an employer can terminate, and an employee can quit, at any time for any reason - is really defined by the exceptions created by anti-discrimination and anti-retaliation laws.
-Therefore, determining if an employee falls within one of those exceptions - i.e., a "protected class" of employees - is my first order of business when an employer calls for advice.
-If the employee falls within a protected class, my next focus is determining if the employer can prove that the basis for firing the employee is unrelated to the employee's protected status and is based upon a legitimate reason.
+Therefore, if an employee in question falls within a protected class, my focus is determining if the employer can prove that the basis for firing the employee is unrelated to the employee's protected status and is based upon a legitimate reason.
 This always hinges on how the client prepared for such a contingency and whether it addressed the relevant employment issues when they arose.

-No employee - even those in a protected class - is entitled to keep his job if a legitimate basis for termination exists.
-The key then is for employers to adopt policies and follow best practices that generate evidence when issues arise so that they can prove a legitimate basis for termination, when necessary.
+The key then is for employers to adopt policies and follow best practices that generate evidence when issues arise so that they can prove a legitimate basis for termination and avoid liability.

 Here is what I recommend: